 Strategically located for Asia-Pacific

-Exciting opportunities to serve both Asia-Pacific and Western economies are plentiful thanks to our 13 free trade agreements, as well as full and free access to Australia.
+Exciting opportunities to serve both Asia-Pacific and Western economies are plentiful thanks to New Zealand’s 14 free-trade agreements, as well as full and free access to Australia.

 Free trade agreements & friendly time zones